Illinois' Income and Property Tax Rebates Will Be Issued Next Week. Here's Who Will Get Them

-Many Illinois residents could soon see checks in the mail or money in their bank accounts thanks to new income and property tax rebates.
+Many Illinois residents could soon see checks in the mail or money in their bank accounts thanks to new income and property tax rebates, but not everyone will be eligible.

 Under Gov. J.B.
 Pritzker's Illinois Family Relief Plan, which was approved in April, one-time individual income tax and property tax rebates will be issued to those who meet certain criteria, with payments beginning in less than one week.